sutoiku/puffin/FAQ.md

 ## Why should I use PuffinDB?
 If you are using DuckDB client-side with [any client application](docs/Clientless.md), adding the [PuffinDB extension](docs/Extension.md) will let you:
-- Collaborate on the same [Iceberg tables](https://iceberg.apache.org/spec/) with other users
-- Write back to an Iceberg table with [ACID](https://en.wikipedia.org/wiki/ACID) transactional integrity
 - Read from and write to hundreds of applications using any [Airbyte connector](https://airbyte.com/connectors)
 - Deploy compilation-free extensions written in Python and install any [Micropip](https://micropip.pyodide.org/en/stable/project/api.html) Python library
 - Accelerate and | or schedule the downloading of large tables to your client